WanderingSpaceThinker/nonexistence/_posts/2021-11-12-Normality.md

 Whether you like it or not, it's unavoidable.
 The game of probabilities guarantees you're normal on many (if not most) criterion, and since they're so many of them, at least a few of them will be abnormal.

-Picture yourself a "normal clothing style", "normal ethnicity", "normal hobby", "normal nose size"...
+Picture yourself a "normal clothing style", "normal ethnicity", "normal hobby", "normal shoe size"...
 Chances are, you're **painfully** aware whenever you're outside the norm.

 That's annoying when it's something you control, but at least you can choose to either conform or make a statement.
 However, it can get tragic if it's something outside your control, like your sexual orientation or gender identity.
 Thus, social pressure needs to be reined in, especially during the teenage years, I don't think I need to explain why.